jupyterhub/jupyter-server-proxy/docs/source/server-process.md

 ### `update_last_activity`

 Whether to report activity from the proxy to Jupyter Server.
-If _True_, Jupyter Server will not be notified of new activity.
+If _True_, Jupyter Server will be notified of new activity.
+This is primarily used by JupyterHub for idle detection and culling.

 Useful if you want to have a seperate way of determining activity through a proxied application.